Eviction Via Form N12 Process: Good Faith Intention of at Least One Year of Occupancy | Melville Legal

 Conclusion

 When a landlord wishes to occupy a rental unit for residential purposes of the landlord, or certain family members of the landlord, the landlord may issue, and serve, a Form N12 upon the tenant as the formal notice to evict for the own use by the landlord.
-The Form N12 must provide at least sixty (60) days notice to vacate the rental unit.
-Additionally, the landlord must provide the tenant with compensation equal to one (1) month of rent.
-It is prudent that the landlord will provide the compensation when the tenant vacates and provides keys to the landlord.
+A proper Form N12 provides at least sixty (60) days notice to a tenant to vacate the rental unit.
+Along with the sixty (60) days notice, a landlord must also provide the tenant with monetary compensation in an amount equal to one (1) month of rent.
+The landlord should make payment of the compensation to the tenant at the same time that the tenant vacates the rental unit and surrenders the keys to the landlord.

 Need Help?Let's Get Started Today